Audiation

 Once you have reached this point in the study process, avoid listening to recordings until at least the first rehearsal

-This is the final step of the score study process, and often happens twice for me: First when nearing the end of my preparation before the first rehearsal, and then again after hearing the interpretation of the musicians at the first rehearsal.
+This is the final step of the score study process, and often happens twice for me: First during my daily score reading, and then again after hearing the interpretation of the musicians at the first rehearsal.
 Here we make decisions about how the work goes based on our orientation and analysis.
-Avoid listening to recordings here.
+Once you have a deep aural image of the piece, it might be beneficial to compare your interpretation to that of other performers by listening to recordings, but avoid listening to the same recording frequently as it may interfere with your aural image.

 The amount of time that it takes to really understand a piece of music varies from person to person, so make sure to give yourself enough time to learn the piece fully.
 Because my own audiation skills are still developing, I like to have several months for a piece to live in my audiation before the first rehearsal.
 Some teachers might feel comfortable with a few weeks or even a few days of preparation.
 Knowing that whatever prep time I have during the day is often spent answering emails and meeting with students, I try to frontload my score study during the spring and then work one cycle ahead of the students during the school year.